CybrNight/Fortnite-Stretch-Configurator/README.md

 1. Locate the path to the game executable
 2. Enter resolution and press Launch & Apply

+Settings file is automatically backed up when launching the game.
+Reset Game Settings button restores this backup to make reverting your resolution simple and hassle free.

 **NOTE:** You must choose to use FortniteClient-Win64-Shipping.exe for the executable.
 There are issues with BattleEye when running FortniteLauncher.exe

 This is Windows only and I do have a mac to address differences if any.
 If someone wants to update this with Mac support they are free to do as they please.